devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `sleep 300 &`{{execute}}

 In above command `sleep 300` is going to run the process for `300` seconds, Where as `&` symbol is pushing the process to run in the background.
-So it will be useful to get the terminal immediealty and as well as such process will run in the background even if we
+So it will be useful to get the terminal immediealty and as well as such process will run in the background even if we close the session.

 # Additional Commands for Practice